-LAW CLERKS SERVE IN COVETED POSITIONS Recent Howard University Law School Graduate who is clerking fo and I am excited about the opportunity to learn at the helm of where the critical decisions involving the industry are made."
-"The program requires a thorough understanding of settlement and hearing procedures before the Administrative Law Judges and procedures before the Commission, and develops our knowledge of the electric utility, natural gas pipeline, and oil pipeline industries, said who has been a law clerk for one year and earned his law degree at the University of Tennessee College of Law. who clerks for Judges and who earned his Juris Doctor from Chicago-Kent and a Master of Laws from New York University, says he could not be happier to be at FERC.
+LAW CLERKS SERVE IN COVETED POSITIONS Recent Howard University Law School Graduate commented, "Energy is a cutting-edge issue and I am excited about the opportunity to learn at the helm of where the critical decisions involving the industry are made."
+"The program requires a thorough understanding of settlement and hearing procedures before the Administrative Law Judges and procedures before the Commission, and develops our knowledge of the electric utility, natural gas pipeline, and oil pipeline industries," said who has been a law clerk for one year and earned his law degree at the University of Tennessee College of Law. clerks for who clerks for Judges and who earned his Juris Doctor from Chicago-Kent and a Master of Laws from New York University, says he could not be happier to be at FERC.
 "This is a great opportunity to make a career in energy law and to learn from judges that are extremely experienced and knowledgeable in this area," he said.
-Recent Boston University School of Law graduate commented, "As part of the program you get unparalleled access to the minds of the FERC judges.
-These are people who make decisions in cases that can involve billions of dollars and important ational interests.
+Recent Boston University School of Law graduate commented.
+"As part of the program you get unparalleled access to the minds of the FERC judges.
+These are people who make decisions in cases that can involve billions of dollars and important national interests.
 It's amazing that we get to be a part of that." is a law clerk for Judges FERC's ALJs are, in effect, the trial judiciary for those aspects of the energy industry the Commission regulates.
 They are similar to Federal District Court Judges presiding over complex civil, non-jury cases.
 They typically preside over all cases set for hearing at FERC, issue initial decisions and, in many cases, serve as mediators.
-National Preparedness Month Road Show September is designated as National Preparedness Month when all Americans are all emergencies in their homes and at work
+National Preparedness Month Road Show September is designated as National Preparedness Month when all Americans are ancouraged to take simple steps to prepare for all emergencies in their homes and at work.